EdChoice

 EdChoice, formerly the Friedman Foundation for Educational Choice, is an American education reform organization headquartered in Indianapolis, Indiana.
-It was founded in 1996 by economist spouses Milton and Rose D. Friedman.
+It was founded in 1996 by Milton and Rose D. Friedman.
 The organization's mission is to advance "school choice for all children" nationwide.

-EdChoice has been called "the nation's leading advocate of vouchers" by The Wall Street Journal.
-EdChoice, according to its website, works with "nonprofits, schools, community organizations, businesses, parents, teachers, and concerned citizens to provide general education, outreach, and advocacy on school choice".
+The Wall Street Journal has called EdChoice "the nation's leading advocate of vouchers".
+According to its website, EdChoice works with "nonprofits, schools, community organizations, businesses, parents, teachers, and concerned citizens to provide general education, outreach, and advocacy on school choice".

 History

 The Friedman Foundation for Educational Choice was founded in March 1996 in Indianapolis, Indiana.
 It originally was known as the Milton & Rose D. Friedman Foundation.
-Indiana politician and friend of the Friedmans, Gordon St. Angelo, served as the foundation's first president, a position he held until 2009, when he was succeeded by Robert Enlow.
+Indiana politician and friend of the Friedmans Gordon St. Angelo served as the foundation's first president until 2009, when he was succeeded by Robert Enlow.
 Other notable founding directors of the foundation include J. Patrick Rooney and Mitch Daniels.

 In 2016 the Friedman Foundation announced it would change its name later in the year to reflect the Friedmans' desire to separate their personal legacy from the intellectual legacy of educational choice.
 They specifically directed the Foundation's board of directors to stop using the Friedman name at some point after their deaths.
 The Friedman Foundation announced that its new name would be EdChoice and that it would focus its mission on three areas: educating and informing the public about the benefits of school choice; training and equipping policymakers and stakeholders with the skills they need to support school choice; and advancing high-quality school choice programs in states across the nation.

 School choice

-In 1955, Milton Friedman put forth an idea of using free market principles to improve the United States public school system.
+In 1955, Milton Friedman put forth the idea of using free market principles to improve the United States public school system.
 Typically, public schools are funded by state and local taxes, and children are assigned a public school based on where their parents live.
-Friedman proposed that parents should be able to receive those education funds in the form of vouchers, which would allow them to choose their children's schools, including both public and private, religious and non-religious options.
-The Foundation follows in Friedman's view and is focused on the creation and expansion of school choice programs, either through vouchers, tax-based incentive programs, or education savings accounts.
+Friedman proposed that parents should be able to receive those education funds in the form of vouchers that would allow them to choose their children's schools, including public, private, religious, and secular options.
+The Foundation shares Friedman's view and focuses on creating and expanding school choice programs through vouchers, tax-based incentive programs, or education savings accounts.